Search Apply Now

 * Relevant work experience in the field of health and public health and includes in the health industry, e.g. government, policy, provider such as hospital, clinic, non-government organisation (NGO), academic or research institution, consulting, pharmacist and pharmaceutical company etc.

-The Graduate Certificate of Health Promotion is not currently accepting international applications.
+The Graduate Certificate of Epidemiology is not currently accepting international applications.

 English requirements